 \subsection{Ground-state energy}

-According to the PCUT approach the ground-state energy (GSE) is given by $\la0\vert H_{\text{eff}} \vert0\ra$, where $H_{\text{eff}}$ is given in Eq.~(\ref{31b}), and $\ket{0}$ is the direct product of singlet states over all dimers.
-We have calculated the ground-state energy per spin ($\varepsilon= E_0/(2L^{d}$) for the fully anisotropic model and on $d$-dimensional hypercubic lattice up to the $4$th order of perturbation.
-Note that there are two spins ($\tau$, $s$) corresponding to each lattice point, $\tau$ on the hypercubic lattice and $s$ a local spin moment.
+According to PCUT, the ground-state energy (GSE) is given by $\la0\vert H_{\mathrm{eff}} \vert0\ra$, where $H_{\mathrm{eff}}$ is given in Eq.~(\ref{31b}), and $\ket{0}$ is the direct product of singlet states over all dimers.
+We have calculated the GSE per spin ($\varepsilon= E_0/(2L^{d}$)) for the fully anisotropic model and on $d$-dimensional hypercubic lattice up to the $4$th order of perturbation.
+Note that there are two spins ($\tau$, $s$) corresponding to each lattice point, $\tau$ on the hypercubic lattice and $s$ a local spin.
 Moreover, the following result is valid for a lattice in the thermodynamic limit ($L\rightarrow \infty$):

 where $\overline{\lambda}= \lambda / 4$.
-The first term in the above equation is the singlet ground state energy, i.e. the zeroth order value.
-We have compared the PCUT results with the Lanczos diagonalization ones for the one-dimensional isotropic case in Table \ref{comparison}.
-The Lanczos computations have been done on several lengths up to $24$ spins ($L=6, 8, 10, 12$) where we found a tiny finite size dependence which concludes that the 24 spins model represents the thermodynamic value.
-The last column in Table \ref{comparison} shows the percentage error of the PCUT results compared with the Lanczos ones where the maximum error is less than $0.1 \%$ for $\lambda=1$.
-It confirms that the PCUT results are reliable as far as $\lambda<1$.
-We have also made a similar comparison for other values of anisotropies which lead to the same conclusion.
+The first term in the above equation is the singlet GSE (i.e., the zeroth-order value).
+We have compared the PCUT results with the results of the Lanczos diagonalization for the one-dimensional isotropic case in Table \ref{comparison}.
+The Lanczos computations have been done on several lengths up to $24$ spins ($L=6, 8, 10, 12$), where we found a small finite-size dependence.
+This indicates that the model with $24$ spins is already large enough to be exhibiting a reliable approximation of the thermodynamic limit.
+The last column in Table \ref{comparison} shows the error of the PCUT results compared with the Lanczos results, where the maximum error is less than $0.1 \%$ for $\lambda=1$.
+It confirms that the PCUT results are reliable as long as $\lambda<1$.
+We have also made a similar comparison for other values of anisotropies, which essentially gives the same conclusion.

-We have also calculated the ground state energy of Kondo-necklace model on ladder geometry which is a quasi one dimensional model.
-A three legged ladder is shown in Fig. \ref{ladder}.
-This is important to study the crossover between one and two dimensional systems.
-The $n$-leg KN ladder is a set of $n$ KN chains which interact via the $\tau$-spins as given by the following Hamiltonian
+We have also calculated the GSE of the KN model on a ladder, which is a quasi one-dimensional model.
+A three-leg ladder is shown in Fig. \ref{ladder}.
+This is important to study the crossover between one- and two-dimensional systems.
+The $n$-leg KN ladder is a set of $n$ KN chains which interact via the $\tau$-spins as given by the following Hamiltonian: